Gardimy/Leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Use webpack to bundle JavaScript.
-- Use proper ES6 syntax.
+- Send and receive data from an API.
-- Use ES6 modules to write modular JavaScript.
+- Use API documentation.
+- Understand and use JSON.
+- Make JavaScript code asynchronous.

 <!-- CONTRIBUTING -->